-Students interested in pursuing elementary education can join our "Teach in Five!" program.
-Incoming students as well as current Ithaca College undergraduates can declare their interest in elementary education at the same time they select an undergraduate major.
-Earn your bachelor's degree in four years in the discipline of your choice and complete the pre-professional elementary education core at the same time.
-Maintain a 3.0 GPA throughout your program, complete the midpoint review successfully, and in the fall of your senior year, you can apply early for our 13-month intensive graduate program in childhood education; your program will begin once you have completed your bachelor's degree.
+Students interested in pursuing a teaching career can join our 4+1 "Teach in Five" program.
+Incoming undergraduate students as well as current Ithaca College students can declare their interest in elementary or secondary education at the same time they select an undergraduate major.
+Earn your bachelor's degree in four years in the discipline of your choice and complete the pre-professional education core at the same time.
+Maintain a 3.0 GPA throughout your program, complete the midpoint review successfully, and in the fall of your senior year, you can apply early to our 13-month intensive graduate programs in either childhood or adolecent education; your program will begin once you have completed your bachelor's degree.
 Graduate tuition is discounted and very competitive, and graduate assistantships are available to qualified students.

 For more information, or to speak with someone about this option, please contact Dr. Peter Martin, Chair, Graduate Programs in Education.